2019 DDSPL Rules & Regulations

 2.4 Any batter who is walked, intentionally or otherwise, without a strike recorded against them, will advance to second base.
 If the next batter is female, she has the option to hit or automatically advance to first.
 A male must bat.

-2.6 .
-Home Run Rule - "Match plus 2" applicable to all players.
-Home runs will be valid for a given team only until that team has 2 more home runs than the opposing team.
+2.7 Home Run Rule - "Match plus 2" applicable to all players.
+Home runs will be valid for a given team only until that team has 2 more home runs than the opposing team, regardless of the inning.
 While a team is at "+2" any further home runs by that team will be ruled a strike.
 Home runs can once again be counted if the opposing team closes the home run differential to less than 2.
 There is no "home run hitter" limit.

 3. Base Running